-Targets for TEDI, or 'Heating Demand', are included in some of the most progressive building codes and voluntary standards (such as Passive House), which have demonstrated consistent energy savings over time.
+TEDI has been a metric to the Toronto market since it was introduced to TGS version 3 in 2018 based on the City of Toronto's Zero Emissions Buildings Framework.
+TEDI Targets, or Thermal Energy Demand Intensity and also known as 'Heating Demand,' are included in some of the most progressive building codes and voluntary standards (such as Passive House), which have demonstrated consistent energy savings over time.
 Heating demand is also used as a key metric in building performance requirements in Switzerland, Denmark, and other European nations.
-Canadian programs that have also incorporated TEDI metrics include the City of Vancouver's Zero Emissions Building Plan, and the Canada Green Building Council's Zero Carbon Buildings program.
+Canadian programs that have also incorporated TEDI metrics include the City of Vancouver's Zero Emissions Building Plan and the Canada Green Building Council's Zero Carbon Buildings program.